ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 <!-- prettier-ignore-end -->

-Now we create a folder called _blog/_ in our pages directory and then create two markdown files called _first-post.md_ and _second-post.md_:
+Now we can create a folder called _blog/_ in our pages directory and then create two markdown files called _first-post.md_ and _second-post.md_:

 <!-- prettier-ignore-start -->